 Classic Motorcycle Buyers Guide

 Before the Great Depression of 1929, there were dozens of American motorcycle companies.
-These included Ace, Flying Merkel, Thor, Pierce, Pope, and others.
+These included Ace, Cleveland, Flying Merkel, Henderson, Thor, Pierce, Pope, and others.
 Even Sears-Roebuck offered one in their 1914 mail-order catalog.
-Today, only Harley-Davidson and Indian remain.
+Out of all those pre-WWII motorcycle manufacturers, only Harley-Davidson and Indian are presently in business.

 Harley 45 Flathead (W and G Series)